(Photo by Mike Ehrmann/Getty Images)

 For many years, the Super Bowl halftime show was treated pretty much like halftime at any other football game you might go to, only on a bigger scale — which is to say that while there was entertainment, it wasn’t necessarily the type of thing you’d go out of your way to watch.
 Before the NFL had to worry about counter-programming, halftime basically meant marching bands — a tradition that’s continued into modern-day games, albeit with a good deal more spectacle (and platinum pop stars) included as part of the package.
-With Super Bowl LV looming large over the upcoming weekend — and a performance from headliner The Weeknd — we take a look back at the evolution of the Super Bowl halftime show, beginning with the 1970s.
+With Super Bowl LVI looming large over the upcoming weekend — with an epic performance expected from hip-hop megastars Mary J. Blige, Snoop Dogg, Dr. Dre, Eminem, and Kendrick Lamar — we take a look back at the evolution of the Super Bowl halftime show, beginning with the 1970s.

 The Super Bowl’s early halftime shows were dominated by marching bands, but they had some competition — most significantly courtesy of Up with People, the multi-cultural performance troupe that sprung out of the Moral Re-Armament movement of the ’60s.
 Between 1976 and 1986, Up with People performed during four halftime shows, and added a fifth performance to their list with an appearance during the pre-game show for Super Bowl XXV in 1991.
 Trends have long since passed Up with People by, but they’ll forever remain a fascinating footnote in Super Bowl history.